 A child, and later on an adult, who didn't feel safe or wasn't adequately attuned to lives as a slave to their survival-based 'fight, flight, freeze' responses in order to cope with any real or felt dangers they continue to face.

 Common causes of developmental trauma can include abandonment, adoption, neglect, abuse, or the death or illness of a carer.
 The mental illness of a parent, including post-natal depression, alcohol or substance misuse is a leading cause of developmental trauma.

 Early trauma comes

 but which should have.

-Clients are often surprised to learn that, although they can't remember events from early childhood, these first experiences of relationship are nevertheless responsible for having shaped much of their later development and ongoing adult life.
+People are often surprised to learn that, although they can't remember events from early childhood, these first experiences of relationship are responsible for shaping much of their later development and adult life.

 Scientific evidence tells us that even when our minds cannot remember, our bodies can.

-Neglect, for example, is often invisible, because children whose parents were emotionally unavailable don't know any different and have no ‘incidents’ to disclose, both then and now.
+Neglect, for example, is often invisible, because children whose parents were emotionally unavailable don't know anything different and therefore have no ‘incidents’ to disclose.

 Signs of developmental trauma in adults include difficulty processing emotions, naming and expressing feelings, attention deficits, anger or violence, depression, anxiety, and emotion-regulation difficulties including those associated with Borderline Personality Disorder.

 Dissociation is a child's attempt to shut down their mind to unbearable mental or physical pain.
 Dissociation often persists as a coping strategy into adulthood and can be indicated by problems such as forgetfulness, alcoholism, and sudden, unexpected shifts in mood.